bmcgaughey1/DroneLidarCode/README.md

 (over 800 pulses per square meter) and provide highly detailed information about the upper- and mid-canopy vegetation.
 The point cloud data is not available in the repository but is accessible on a shared drive and available to project collaborators.

+## Lidar data

 Samples of the data for specific field plots are available [here](http://forsys.sefs.uw.edu/transfer/T3Plots/).
 This [document](extras/T3_drone_lidar_plots.pdf) has some instructions for using the plot data in FUSION to visualize the point cloud and measured